risavkarna/blog/ck8yzzh5201bgn3s1fewvrz47.md

 The key to our survival in this new *covidiocratic* world order would be to understand the signs and warnings we have had since many years, accept our past mistakes openly and move on together to fight the new ~~COVID-19~~ SARS virus.

-Speaking of keys, I found myself quoting earlier to my friend the popular 3NF quote, "The key, the whole key and nothing but the key.
+Speaking of keys, I found myself quoting earlier to my friend the popular 3NF ideal, "The key, the whole key and nothing but the key.
 So help me Codd".
-It reminded me that as computer scientists we cheekily beta substitute God or as developers of worlds and gamers in those worlds, we play God.
-Now is the absolute wrong time to have God-delusions or taking power hungry measures alike most of our political and high positioned covidiots.
+It reminded me that as computer scientists we don't shy away from [beta substituting](https://en.m.wikipedia.org/wiki/Lambda_calculus#%CE%B2-reduction_2) God.
+Or as developers of worlds and as gamers in those worlds, we roleplay as God.
+But we also see similar grandiose delusions among public leaders making excuses for power grabs.
+Now is the absolute wrong time to have God-delusions or taking power hungry measures alike those from our political and high positioned covidiots.

 The key is probably to be less covidiotic and more human.
+This needs to be normalized way beyond the known normal forms.